truenas/middleware/docs/userguide/freenas_install.rst

 Updating Between Major Releases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To update the system between major releases, use :menuselection:`System --> Upgrade`.
+To update the system between major releases, use :menuselection:`System --> Update`.

 In the screen shown in Figure 2.5e, select which "Trains" you would like to track updates to.